Upcoming DUI Saturation Patrol

 The purpose of this program is to place additional officers in and around the Manhattan area with the goal of detecting and deterring impaired driving.

-This patrol is the third, in a series of seven, which will be conducted this year.
+This patrol is the fourth, in a series of seven, which will be conducted this year.
 The Kansas Department of Transportation’s Highway Safety Project provides the funding for the Saturation Patrol.